Do you have a genuine redundancy situation? This is not always an easy question to answer.

 Redundancy will generally arise from three principle changes to a business

 Redundancy is often thought low risk and straight forward - in reality that is not true.
 It can be complex and often involves the consideration of a number of variables to aviod a finding of unfair dismissal in the Employment Tribunal.

 An employer should therefore take time to go through a process that ensures true consultation occurs.
 Employers often fall into the trap of first confirming a decision and only then carrying out what they believe to be a consultation process.

-The procedure to be adopted in a redundancy situation greatly depends on the type of redundancy situation and the numbers involved.
+The procedure to be followed will depend on the type of redundancy and the numbers involved.

-The rules in this area are notoriously complex and the price for failure to adhere to them is high (i.e. up to 13 weeks gross pay for each individual employee affected).
-It should also be remembered that collective consultation is not a replacement for consultation with individuals - fairness to the individual remains a requirement for a fair dismissal.
+This is a highly regulated area and notoriously complex.
+The price for failure to adhere to the correct procedure is high (i.e. up to 13 weeks gross pay for each individual employee affected).
+However, collective consultation is not a replacement for individual employee consultation.
+Fairness to the individual is the requirement for a fair dismissal.

-You should also consider the issue of "bumping” - that is where an employee is moved into another employee's position with the consequence of that 2nd employee being made redundant.
-This is a particular issue where an employer is looking to remove managers and/or supervisors.
-It is not a case of merely deciding you no longer require a management post and therefore make the incumbent redundant.
-The Tribunal will expect you to consider other options including the possibility of bumping.
+An employer must also be alive to the issue of "bumping” - that is where an employee is moved into another employee's position with the consequence of that 2nd employee being made redundant.
+The Tribunal will expect an employer to consider all options including the possibility of bumping.